ZJZAC/awesome-deep-model-IP-protection/README.md

 3. [Mitigating Adversarial Attacks by Distributing Different Copies to Different Users](https://arxiv.org/pdf/2111.15160.pdf)：为了防止相同分发模型直接进行对抗攻击；也可用于attack tracing; based on [attractors](https://arxiv.org/pdf/2003.02732.pdf) | [BibTex](): zhang2021mitigating | Zhang et al, 2021.11.30

 9. [Forensicability of Deep Neural Network Inference Pipelines](): identification of the hardware platform used to produce deep neural network predictions.
-Finally, we introduce boundary samples that amplify the numerical deviations in order to distinguish machines by their predicted label only. | [BibTex](): schlogl2021forensicability | Schlogl et al, *IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)* 2021
+Finally, we introduce boundary samples that amplify the numerical deviations in order to distinguish machines by their predicted label only. | [BibTex](): schlogl2021forensicability | Schlogl et al, *IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP)* 2021

 10. [iNNformant: Boundary Samples as Telltale Watermarks](https://informationsecurity.uibk.ac.at/pdfs/SKB2021_IH.pdf): Improvement of [schlogl2021forensicability];This is relevant if, in the above example, the model owner wants to probe the inference pipeline inconspicuously in order to avoid that the licensee can process obvious boundary samples in a different pipeline (the legitimate one) than the bulk of organic samples.
 We propose to generate transparent boundary samples as perturbations of natural input samples and measure the distortion by the peak  signal-to-noise ratio (PSNR). | [BibTex](): schlogl2021innformant | Schlogl et al, * IH&MMSEC '21* 2021